Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable14.md

     - What worked well about the plotter project, and how we can improve it.

 **P**: There is no 'P' deliverable item for this section, just make sure to start work on the User/Technical Manuals and your final presentation

+# Summary

+In summary, for this week you need to:

+1. Return all of your hardware, in working order, on Friday, April 23rd.
+There will **NOT** be any extension on this date, as we need time for grading your presentations/reports and time to make sure everything is in working order and organized.

+2. Begin finalizing your user and Technical manuals and start your final presentation.

+3. Submit your Weekly Project Management Report to the Deliverable 14 assignment folder on ELC.
+You shouldn't have much left to put on here about your work on the plotter, but you will stil have plenty to write about.
+Talk about your progress on the manuals, the presentation, and possibly include a reflection on the work you've done this semester.